jkataja/jcrypto-agent/README.md

 ```

 The agent runs before your application's `main` method, configuring ACCP as the crypto provider.
-It then verifies that ACCP is installed as the highest priority crypto provider.
+It then verifies that ACCP is installed as the highest priority in crypto provider chain.
 If the verification was successful, the agent then prints crypto provider identifier, version number and self-check status to stderr, for example:

 ```